 How to make ice cream

 Nothing says summer more than melting scoops of ice cream served on a hot sunny afternoon.
-Learn how to make ice cream: our classic batch of vanilla is super simple and once you’ve got the knack, adapt the recipe by swirling in luxurious flavourings.
+Learn how to make ice cream: our classic batch of vanilla is super simple and packed with tips.
+Once you’ve got the knack, you can adapt the recipe by swirling in luxurious flavourings…

 Tips on how to make perfect ice cream

-The constant churning of the paddle in an ice-cream maker breaks down the ice crystals that form as the ice cream freezes, making it smoother.
+- Freeze-churn or whisk the mixture.
+The constant churning of the paddle in an ice-cream maker breaks down the ice crystals that form as the ice cream freezes, making it smooth and velvety.
 It also incorporates air to lighten the texture.
 If making ice cream by hand, whisk it well at regular intervals.

 How to make ice cream by hand